abesw01/DAT241/readme.md

 1. Add delimited text layer for census data for education attainment of females per county
 1. Add the areas for land and water per county and convert result from square meters to square miles
 1. Join county layer with census data education attainment of females
-1. Calculate the percent of females 18-24 that have not graduated high school
+1. Calculate the percent of females 18-24 that have not graduated high school (show data for the actual numbers)
-1. Calculate the percent of females 25 and over that do not have higher than a 9th grade education
+1. Calculate the percent of females 25 and over that do not have higher than a 9th grade education (show data for the actual numbers)
 >
 ## **Results and Discussion**
 >